Erlang-Enclave-Thesis/sgx-erlang-extension/README.md

 ## Usefulness of Erlang SGX

-The idea with this project was to provide security benefits to Erlang, while supporting legacy codebases.
+The idea is to provide security benefits to Erlang, while supporting legacy codebases.
-We propose two different methods by which we can achieve this;
+We propose two different methods (according to our use cases) by which we can achieve this;

 1. Replace NIFs used in BEAM with SGX versions.
 For instance, the NIFs used in the _crypto_ library under the hood could be replaced to provide hardened crypto functions seamlessly for current Erlang applications.
 This could also enable confidentiality of the C binaries in SGX.
 Here the overhead is small, _without_ optimizations our NIFs had an overhead of between 30 and 250 microseconds depending on context switches.
 This should be very doable as we presented a minimum viable product here.

 2. Run Erlang code itself in SGX.
-This could be achieved in a number of ways (future work...), and would protect legacy Erlang applications.
+This could be achieved in a number of ways (frameworks, custom solution, etc.) to protect legacy Erlang applications.
 Although, security and performance need to be evaluated.

 ## Future Work Ideas